mParticle/docs/src/pages/integrations/google-analytics-4/event/index.md

 You may prefer to send this data server side in order to reduce both the the number of calls the device makes, and the size of your app.
 In this scenario, events are sent to mParticle's servers, and then forwarded from mParticle's servers to GA4.

 To send data server side, check `Forward Requests Server Side` in the Connection Settings.
-You will also need to include your `Firebase App ID` and a `Measurement Protocol API Secret` to forward web requests server side.
+You will also need to include your `Firebase App ID` and a `Measurement Protocol API Secret for Firebase` to forward web requests server side.
 Each data stream can have one or more `Measurement Protocol API Secret`.
 To create one:
 1. locate your data stream where you viewed your Firebase App ID and then:
 2. Click on `Measurement Protocol API Secrets`
 3. Click `Create`.